 According to Vanessa Goscinny, “cloud based applications and devices, will continue to strongly influence the way organizations work,” something she sees quite relevant in terms of collaborative working and access to data and other information from anywhere in real time.

-Thanks to this on-going cloud trend, Chris Bevelander also believes that 2018 will further reinforce the mobility feature that defines the virtual office.
+Thanks to this on-going cloud trend, Chris Bevelander also believes that 2019 will continue to reinforce the mobility feature that defines the virtual office.
 Likewise, he also expects “more integration of systems allowing more people in the organization to have more available information.”

 As far as financial management goes, cloud-based solutions (vs all-in-one software) are here to stay for the long run.
 As a matter of fact, making a reference to a research published by Bain, Roy Golden, CFO at Zerto, recently stated in cfo.com that the global cloud market is expected to grow to $ 390 billion by 2020.